What is Uneven Skin Tone? 5 Ways to Fix It

 - Oily skin: Oily skin has a heightened sebum production.
 The face may appear excessively shiny, with pores frequently enlarged and visible.

-If you’re not entirely sure which type of skin you have, refer to the following draft as a useful tool.
+If you’re not entirely sure which type of skin you have, refer to the following graphic as a useful tool.

 - Combination skin needs special care; the dry spots should be treated with water in oil-emulsion products, whereas oil in water-emulsions (more water than oil or lipids) should only be applied to oily areas to prevent clogging pores.

 - Normal skincare products should keep the skin clean and moisturized without making it too oily.
 For daytime use, find a light, water-in-oil emulsion formula; however, a product containing more lipids may be beneficial to use at night.